NekoCoaster/inf2004-embedded-systems-project/drivers/5v-pwm-fan/README.md

 **PWM Signal Pin:** Blue wire </br>
 For our PWM signal pin, we will be using GP2, which is the 4th pin from the top left of the Raspberry Pi Pico. </br>
 While the GPIO pins on the Raspberry Pi Pico are capable of supplying up to 16mA of current, the Fan's PWM input signal pin is only rated to handle up to 5mA.
 And as such, we will be using a 1k ohm resistor to bring down the current to 3.3mA which is well within the fan's PWM input pin's current rating.</br>
-In addition to the 1k ohm resistor, we will also be using a 1N4148 diode to protect the GPIO pin from any voltage spikes that may occur when the fan is turned on. </br>
+In addition to the 1k ohm resistor, we will also be using a 1N4148 diode to protect the GPIO pin from any back-flow voltage from the 5V fan </br>

 ### Connecting the Tachometer signal pin
 **GPIO Pin:** GP15 </br>